StewAlexander-com/NetVendor/README.md

 # Vendor_lookup
-This program reads an ARP or MAC Addreess table ("```sh ip arp```" or ```sh mac add```), and produces information on what it contains, including:
+This program reads an ARP or MAC Addreess table ("```sh ip arp```" or "```sh mac add```"), and produces information on what it contains, including:
-* How many different vendors (as in companies) exist witin the ARP table
+* How many different vendors (as in companies) exist witin the ARP /MAC table
-* How many OUIs (MAC Address hardware types) exist within the ARP table
+* How many OUIs (MAC Address hardware types) exist within the ARP  / MAC table
-* A list (and total) of all the Apple, Cisco, Dell and HP products that exist in the ARP table
+* A list (and total) of all the Apple, Cisco, Dell and HP products that exist in the ARP / MAC table
 * A list (and total) of all the VLANs within the ARP table

 Table of Contents: